Sean Avery: Orlando Solar Bears (2022)

 On February 23, 2022, the Orlando Solar Bears of the ECHL signed Avery to a standard player contract, putting him on the team's reserve list.
 Orlando released him two days later.
 Avery did not play in a game for the Solar Bears.

 Controversies and bullying

 During and after his hockey career, Avery has been involved in a number of controversies.
 Red Wings general manager Ken Holland said he traded Avery during the 2002–03 season because he did not live up to the standards of an NHL professional.
 Avery has bullied people including Dustin Brown and Martin Brodeur.

-Leukemia comment
+Leukemia comments

-In November 2007, Howard Berger, a reporter for Toronto radio station FAN 590 stated that an unnamed Rangers player had accused Avery of commenting about Toronto Maple Leafs player Jason Blake's battle with leukemia, prior to a pregame confrontation between Avery and Toronto's Darcy Tucker.
-Avery, who denied the allegation, received an NHL-maximum $2500 fine, and Tucker received a $1000 fine.
+In November 2007, an unnamed Rangers player accused Avery of making inappropriate comments about Toronto Maple Leafs player Jason Blake's diagnosis with leukemia during a pre-game fight with Darcy Tucker.
+Avery denied these allegations, citing two family losses to cancer and his involvement with cancer charities, including Hockey Fights Cancer.
+The NHL responded by fining Avery $2,500, Tucker $1,000, the Rangers $25,000, and the Leafs $10,000.